What is Distinction?

-Candidates must select an advisor, complete an application describing the project signed by their Project Advisor, and submit the form to the Chair of the Distinction Committee, Jeane DeLaney, by 15 November.
+Candidates must select an advisor, complete an application describing the project signed by their Project Advisor, and submit the form to the Chair of the Distinction Committee, Anna Kuxhausen, by 17 November.
 Forms are available on-line and also from Nancy Hollinger in 513 Holland Hall.

 Criteria for Distinction